Bill Edwards (basketball): College career

 Edwards played college basketball at Wright State University, with the Wright State Raiders, where he became one of the school's legends.
 He was voted the Summit League Player of the Year in 1993.

 Professional career

-Edwards was never drafted by an NBA franchise, and despite having played a few games with the Philadelphia 76ers during the 1993–94 season, it was in Europe that he had a significant 12-year career.
+Edwards was never drafted by an NBA franchise.
+He spent his rookie season with the Sioux Falls Skyforce of the Continental Basketball Association (CBA) and was selected to the CBA All-Rookie First Team in 1994.
+Despite having played a few games with the Philadelphia 76ers during the 1993–94 season, it was in Europe that he had a significant 12-year career.
 He played in the EuroLeague with the Greek club PAOK, in the 1999–00 season, and in the FIBA SuproLeague, with the French club ASVEL, in the 2000–01 season.

 National team career

 Edwards was a member of the bronze medal-winning senior men's Team USA at the 1998 FIBA World Championship.

 Personal life

 Edwards is the father of former Middletown High School standouts Bill Edwards Jr., who on May 6, 2009, signed a Letter of Intent to play college basketball for Penn State, and Vincent Edwards, a former NBA player, who played college basketball for Purdue.